-Dentsu Reveals its 2023 Media Trends
+Dentsu reveals its 2023 media trends

-For the second year running, dentsu international has collectively gathered and published the insights and predictions of all its global media agencies into the ultimate 2023 Media Trends guide for marketers worldwide.
+London (UK): For the second year running, dentsu international has collectively gathered and published the insights and predictions of all its global media agencies into the ultimate 2023 Media Trends guide for marketers worldwide.
 Drawing on experts and specialists from Carat, dentsu X and iProspect the report launched today explores the biggest media trends to watch out for in the coming year.

 With over 35 pages of commentary, dentsu 2023 Media Trends examines ten industry trends which will shape how brands tap into shifting consumer behaviour and have significant implications for future campaigns and budget allocations.
 The unique report conveniently groups these key 2023 trends within three overarching categories reflecting core themes of Content, Commerce and Community.